Foundation for innovation

 Summary

-The purpose of this study is to monitor patients suffering from heart failure syndrome or cardiomyopathy (CMD).
-The syndrome is heterogeneous and one of the objectives of this project is to highlight or validate new diagnostic and prognostic biomarkers.
+The aim of this study is to monitor patients suffering from heart failure syndrome or cardiomyopathy (CMD).
+The syndrome is heterogeneous and one of the aims of this project is to identify or validate new diagnostic and prognostic biomarkers.
 The MYOCARD collection was created in 2015 by Pr.
-Philippe Charron PU-PH within the Cardiology Department of the Pitié Salpêtrière – Charles Foix University Hospitals, and is made up of serum, plasma, urine, stool and DNA samples with numerous associated clinical data.
+Philippe Charron PU-PH within the Cardiology Department of the Pitié Salpêtrière – Charles Foix University Hospitals, and consists of serum, plasma, urine, stool and DNA samples with extensive associated clinical data.

 collection